talon-one/talon_go/docs/NewAttribute.md

 SetSuggestions gets a reference to the given []string and assigns it to the Suggestions field.

+### GetHasAllowedList

+`func (o *NewAttribute) GetHasAllowedList() bool`

+GetHasAllowedList returns the HasAllowedList field if non-nil, zero value otherwise.

+### GetHasAllowedListOk

+`func (o *NewAttribute) GetHasAllowedListOk() (bool, bool)`

+GetHasAllowedListOk returns a tuple with the HasAllowedList field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasHasAllowedList

+`func (o *NewAttribute) HasHasAllowedList() bool`

+HasHasAllowedList returns a boolean if a field has been set.

+### SetHasAllowedList

+`func (o *NewAttribute) SetHasAllowedList(v bool)`

+SetHasAllowedList gets a reference to the given bool and assigns it to the HasAllowedList field.

+### GetRestrictedBySuggestions

+`func (o *NewAttribute) GetRestrictedBySuggestions() bool`

+GetRestrictedBySuggestions returns the RestrictedBySuggestions field if non-nil, zero value otherwise.

+### GetRestrictedBySuggestionsOk

+`func (o *NewAttribute) GetRestrictedBySuggestionsOk() (bool, bool)`

+GetRestrictedBySuggestionsOk returns a tuple with the RestrictedBySuggestions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasRestrictedBySuggestions

+`func (o *NewAttribute) HasRestrictedBySuggestions() bool`

+HasRestrictedBySuggestions returns a boolean if a field has been set.

+### SetRestrictedBySuggestions

+`func (o *NewAttribute) SetRestrictedBySuggestions(v bool)`

+SetRestrictedBySuggestions gets a reference to the given bool and assigns it to the RestrictedBySuggestions field.

 ### GetEditable

 `func (o *NewAttribute) GetEditable() bool`